I’m Sam :) .

 When most people exercise, they put on their special exercise clothes.
 They go to their purpose-built place of training with special equipment and machines.
 This is fine for most people because most people exercise to get fit.

 The Survival Fitness Plan is different.
 We train for functionality in real-life situations.
 You will get fit, but it is a by-product of the real purpose.
-The real purpose of training your mind and body in SERE skills.
+The real purpose of training your mind and body in fight and flight skills.

 Always be aware of your surroundings.